aunetx/deezer-linux/README.md

 And you should be automatically logged in.

-**IMPORTANT:** if you want to open an issue about this, please do NOT share your own `deezer://autolog/...` link, as it would permit anybody to log into your account without the need for a password!
+**IMPORTANT:** If you want to open an issue about this, please do NOT share your own `deezer://autolog/...` link, as it would permit anybody to log into your account without the need for a password!

 See [this issue](https://github.com/aunetx/deezer-linux/issues/29) for more informations about login in AppImage.

 ## rpm / deb / snap / 7z

-To generate the `rpm`/`deb`/`snap`/`7z` packages, you can call:
+To generate the `rpm`/`deb`/`snap`/`7z` packages, you can use:

 ```sh
 # prepare the build